Stochastic periodic orbits in fast-slow systems with self-induced stochastic resonance: Introduction

 Determining the oscillator's periodic orbit is important for capturing its dynamical behaviors under perturbations.
 For deterministic limit-cycle oscillators, the asymptotic phase can be correspondingly defined within the basin of attraction of the limit cycle and the phase reduction approach \cite{Kuramoto1984,Nakao2016} can be applied to reduce the dimensionality of the system for weak perturbations.
 However, it is not an easy task to determine the periodic orbit for stochastic oscillators.
-Some efforts have been made on the CR oscillator \cite{Zhu2020}, where the stochastic periodic orbit is defined by approximating the escaping process around the equilibrium as a jump process.
+Some efforts have been made on the CR oscillator \cite{Zhu2020}.
+The noise-induced escape from the fixed point can be approximated by a jump process.
+The remaining part of the stochastic trajectory will be dominated by the noise-free system.
+Through this approximation, the phase reduction approach can be correspondingly established on this hybrid system \cite{Zhu2020}.
 Compared with the CR oscillator, the SISR phenomenon is more robust to parameter variations as the latter does not require the system to be close to bifurcation \cite{Muratov2005}.
 This gives SISR broader coherence ranges with respect to the noise strength.
 To depict the stochastic periodic orbit, Muratov {\it et al.} \cite{Muratov2005,LeeDeVille2005} applied the large deviation theory to find the critical transition position via the timescale matching condition.
 Recently, Yamakou and Jost \cite{Yamakou2018} further clarified the allowed interval for the potential difference and discussed the connection between inverse stochastic resonance and SISR.
 These analyses required both the slow timescale and the noise strength to approach zero.